Mario Sergio Conti

 Mario Sergio Conti (born 1954) is a journalist, writer, translator and television presenter.
 He was editor of Veja, Jornal do Brasil and Piauí.
 He wrote the book Notícias do Planalto: a Imprensa e Fernando Collor.
-He is currently a columnist for the newspaper Folha de S.Paulo and presents the television program Diálogos, on GloboNews.
+He is currently a columnist for the newspaper Folha de S.Paulo and presents the television program Diálogos com Mario Sérgio Conti, on GloboNews.

 Biography

 Early years and education

 Mario Sergio Conti was born in São Paulo in 1954.
 His paternal grandfather came from a family of Italian fishermen from San Lucido in Calabria, Italy, who emigrated to Brazil after a tsunami destroyed their boats.
 His father, Mariano, was born in São Paulo and his mother was of French descent and lived near Osvaldo Cruz Square in the Paraíso neighborhood, also in the city of São Paulo.

 Conti graduated in Journalism from the School of Communications and Arts (ECA) of University of São Paulo (USP).

 Career

 He began his professional life at the Folha de S.Paulo newspaper in 1977.
 After his time at the newspaper, he worked for 15 years at Veja magazine, where he became editor-in-chief.
 He left the weekly news magazine in 1998.
 At Veja, he took over as editor-in-chief from journalist José Roberto Guzzo, who had been in charge of the magazine for fifteen years.
 In 1999, he published the book Notícias do Planalto by Companhia das Letras, in which he studied the relationship between the Brazilian press and President Fernando Collor de Mello.
 In 2000, the book won the Jabuti prize in the reportage category.

 After the book was published, in the early 2000s, he was one of the journalists on the NoMínimo website, alongside names such as Zuenir Ventura and Ivan Lessa.
 At Rádio Bandeirantes he worked as the station's correspondent in Paris.
 He returned to Brazil and for a short time was editor-in-chief of the Rio de Janeiro newspaper Jornal do Brasil.

 In 2006, Mario alongside João Moreira Salles, Walter Salles, Dorrit Harazim and Marcos Sá Corrêa, founded piauí magazine, inspired by The New Yorker magazine, with the aim of creating a magazine with traces of the new journalism.
 In 2011, he left the magazine (becoming an occasional contributor) to take over the Roda Viva interview program on TV Cultura, replacing Marília Gabriela.
 During his time at the helm of the program, he interviewed names such as João Ubaldo Ribeiro, Tom Zé, Roberto Freire, Domenico De Masi, among others.